MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

     :::image type="content" source="../media/webdriver/microsoft.png" alt-text="Selenium running WebView2" lightbox="../media/webdriver/microsoft.png":::

 Congratulations!
-You've successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver, per the "basic/launch" approach.
+You've successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver, per the "launch" approach.

-This is the end of the article, if you are using the "basic/launch" approach.
+This is the end of the article, if you are using the "launch" approach.

 <!-- ====================================================================== -->